-Atropine is a common medication which you will learn about during your ACLS training.
+Atropine is a common medication that you will learn about during your ACLS training.
 Continue reading to learn the basics of administering this essential treatment.

 ACLS certification courses are intended for medical professionals working in emergency environments.
-In particular, the knowledge gained in an ACLS certification or recertification course is geared toward emergencies which involve the heart.
+In particular, the knowledge gained in an ACLS certification or recertification course is geared toward emergencies that involve the heart.

 eMedCert is a dedicated provider of ACLS certification and recertification courses.
 All of our courses are administered in our completely-online format.
 Our classes offer essential information that is necessary for medical professionals working in emergency environments.
 One of the areas our courses focus on is medications used in the event of cardiac emergencies.